Teach Your Team LifeLong Learning

 If you’re a leader, manager, or HR pro, you probably know the importance of never stopping the learning train.
-In fact, a CIPD survey titled “The Coaching Climate” revealed that a whopping 77% of 332 organizations use coaching and mentoring to boost talent and performance.
+A CIPD survey titled “The Coaching Climate” revealed that a whopping 77% of 332 organizations use coaching and mentoring to boost talent and performance.
 And guess what?
 A significant 61% use coaching specifically for leadership development.
 Impressive, right?
 Coaching therefore is one of the most influential development tools to integrate a lifelong learning culture in the workplace.
 However, lifelong learning can be instilled in your workforce through a myriad of methods and approaches.
 Here we discuss why it’s vital for a successful business.

 I’ve always been curious, and hungry for knowledge not just for my career but for life itself.
 And guess what?
 This isn’t unique to me.
 We’re all born with this innate drive to learn.
 Some of us are super aware of it, while others learn without even realizing it.
 Remember that friend who always seemed to land in trouble but then had the most insightful life lessons?
 Yep, they were learning the hard way.